Scottz0r/log4net.Extensions.AspNetCore/README.md

 ```
 Not in scope.
-This is info.=> This will be appended.
+This is info. => This will be appended.
 ```

 ## Notes